Ruy Klein is an

 david@ruyklein.com

-currently researching the correspondences between Surrealism and
+culture.
+She is currently researching correspondences between Surrealism

-Generative AI.
+fine arts.
 She received her M Arch degree from Columbia University and

 also holds a BS degree in civil engineering from the University of Illinois